 "Payroll taxes are incredibly complex and leave zero room for error.
 We’ve seen numerous instances over the years of entrepreneurs facing extreme consequences because they failed to plan ahead and deal with their payroll taxes during the year.
 While procrastination can be tempting – you risk major issues unless you work with professionals to take this administrative burden off your plate and ensure it is handled correctly.”

 — Brendon Pack, Senior VP, Sales, 1-800Accountant

 Businesses Pay More In Payroll Taxes Than Income Taxes

-In 2016, the Internal Revenue Service (IRS) collected more in payroll taxes than it did in business income taxes.
+Each year, the Internal Revenue Service (IRS) collects more in payroll taxes than any other form of taxable income.

 - Every year, businesses incur enough annual penalties to pay for a new navy destroyer.

 - Nearly 1 out of every 3 business owners are penalized for payroll errors.

 - Small businesses are the largest segment of noncompliant taxpayers.